Bareilly Uttar Pradesh, India Travel Guide

 Ahmed Raza Khan (1856–1921) formerly was an influential figure whose teachings emphasized traditional Sunni Islam and Sufism.
 The dargah is a thriving legacy of his spiritual and intellectual contributions.

-Avoid peak prayer times at religious sites for tranquility.
+Avoid peak prayer times at religious sites for serenity.
 Bareilly is flat, so viewpoints are within architectural courtyards.

 Ancient city, capital from the northern part of Panchala kingdom.
-Ruins include fortifications and temples.
+Ruins include fortifications and holy sites.
 Open during daylight hours, no formal entry fee.
 Requires private vehicle.

 Showcases distinct colonial-era bungalows and military buildings, British architectural influence.